Jester: English royal court jesters

 Many royal courts throughout English royal history employed entertainers and most had professional fools, sometimes called "licensed fools".
 Fool Societies, or groups of nomadic entertainers, were often hired to perform acrobatics and juggling.

 Jesters were also occasionally used as psychological warfare.
 Jesters would ride in front of their troops, provoke or mock the enemy, and even serve as messengers.
 They played an important part in raising their own army's spirits by singing songs and reciting stories.

-Henry VIII of England employed a jester named Will Sommers.
-His daughter Mary was entertained by Jane Foole.
+Henry VIII employed a jester named Will Sommers.
+His daughter Mary I was entertained by Jane Foole.

-During the reigns of Elizabeth I and James I of England, William Shakespeare wrote his plays and performed with his theatre company the Lord Chamberlain's Men (later called the King's Men).
+During the reigns of Elizabeth I and James I, William Shakespeare wrote his plays and performed with his theatre company the Lord Chamberlain's Men (later called the King's Men).
 Clowns and jesters were featured in Shakespeare's plays, and the company's expert on jesting was Robert Armin, author of the book Foole upon Foole.
 In Shakespeare's Twelfth Night, Feste the jester is described as "wise enough to play the fool".

 In Scotland, Mary, Queen of Scots, had a jester called Nichola.
-Her son, King James VI of Scotland, employed a jester called Archibald Armstrong.
+Her son, King James VI, employed a jester called Archibald Armstrong.
 During his lifetime Armstrong was given great honours at court.
 He was eventually thrown out of the King's employment when he over-reached and insulted too many influential people.
 Even after his disgrace, books telling of his jests were sold in London streets.
 He held some influence at court still in the reign of Charles I and estates of land in Ireland.
 Anne of Denmark had a Scottish jester called Tom Durie.
 Charles I later employed a jester called Jeffrey Hudson who was very popular and loyal.
 Jeffrey Hudson had the title of "Royal Dwarf" because he was short of stature.
 One of his jests was to be presented hidden in a giant pie from which he would leap out.
 Hudson fought on the Royalist side in the English Civil War.
 A third jester associated with Charles I was called Muckle John.